-Getting a Foot Tattoo: Get Ready for the Pain Train
+How to Get Ready for the Foot Tattoo Pain Train

 Start small.
 Let me say that again so you really get it: Start small.
 Don't be a hero or a fool, choosing a foot tattoo design that covers the entire top of your foot will just lead to tears and an unfinished tattoo.
 The cardinal rule in tattooing is "you can always build."
 So pick something smallish that works on it's own, but can be added to if you need another dose of searing foot pain.